The state of Vermont provides several veteran benefits. This page explains those benefits.

-Veterans with a VA Service Connected Disability rating of 60% or greater can receive a free lifetime hunting and fishing license..
+Veterans with a VA Service Connected Disability rating of at least 60 percent can get a free lifetime hunting and fishing license.

 Hunting and Fishing Licenses for Non-Resident Veterans

-Non-Resident veterans that reside in a state that provides reciprocal privilege for Vermont residents and who would qualify for a free license under the disabled Veteran provision, if the person were a Vermont resident, may receive a free one-year fishing, hunting or combination hunting and fishing license.
+Non-resident veterans who live in a state that provides reciprocal privilege for Vermont residents and who would qualify for a free license under the disabled veteran provision above if they were a Vermont resident, can get a free one-year fishing, hunting or combination hunting and fishing license.